 While the advantages of geographic segmentation are numerous for businesses with physical locations, they may be less relevant for online-only retailers seeking a broad, international audience.

 Psychographic segmentation categorizes customers based on their values, lifestyle choices, and opinions.
-This provides key insights for businesses to connect with customers on a deeper, more emotional level.
+This provides key insights for businesses to connect with shoppers on a deeper, more emotional level.

 Here are some examples of psychographic segmentation in action: